briancavalier/aeon/README.md

 #### Prerequisites

-1. AWS account where you can deploy applications
+1. Ensure your AWS credentials are setup for the AWS environment where you want to deploy the example
+2. `npm install`

 #### Deploying an example

-1. Ensure your AWS credentials are setup for the AWS environment where you want to deploy the example
 2. `cd <example dir>`
 3. `npx cdk deploy`